Two fluid anisotropic dark energy models in a scale invariant theory: Skewness parameters and Pressure Anisotropy

 The dark energy density $\rho_d$ and the EoS parameter $\omega_d$ are obtained as

-The behaviour of the skewness parameters are controlled by the beaviour of the functional $F(H,\beta)$ and the dark energy density $\rho_d$ and more precisely, the skewness parameters depend on the ratio $\frac{F(H,\beta)}{\rho_d}$.
-The functional $F(H,\beta)$ depends upon the exponent $m$, the time dependence of mean Hubble parameter $H$ and the gauge function $\beta$.
+The behaviour of the skewness parameters are decided by the functional $F(H,\beta)$ and the dark energy density $\rho_d$.
+In fact, the skewness parameters depend on the ratio $\frac{F(H,\beta)}{\rho_d}$. $F(H,\beta)$ depends on $m$, $H$ and $\beta$.
 The behaviours of dark energy density and dark energy EoS parameter are decided by the anisotropic nature of the model through the exponent $m$, the time dependence of mean Hubble parameter $H$, the gauge function $\beta$ and the rest energy density $\rho$.
 It is interesting to note that, the dark energy density and the dark energy EoS parameter depend on the usual cosmic fluid.
 In the absence of usual cosmic fluid, the above equations \eqref{e38} and \eqref{e39} reduce to the earlier expressions of Ref. \cite{SKT15}.

+The scale invariant theory as proposed by Wesson reduces to the usual General Relativity theory for a constant gauge function $\beta$ and a vanishing cosmological constant $\Lambda_0$.
+Assuming a constant gauge function and setting $\Lambda_0=0$ in the eqs.\eqref{e38} and \eqref{e39}, we obtain,